nnovak13/wdi_9_angular_demo_directives/README.md

 ### ng-repeat

-This will create an Array of people that contains an object literal for each person.
+This will create an Array of people that contains an object literal for each person. _This will emulate an Array that we get from an API using Ajax_.

 We want to iterate over this people Array and __repeat__ some markup that will show each person.